ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-policies.md

 ### Academic misconduct policy

 The Academic Misconduct Policy defines how alleged breaches of the Academic Code of Conduct are investigated and the penalties that may be applied for proven misconduct.

+### Medical Registration Constraints

+To describe the process the College follows to determine if a doctors with constraints on medical registration can train, be awarded Fellowship or be contracted by the College.
+This process can be found [here](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.acrrm.org.au/docs/default-source/all-files/medical-registration-constraints---process3c07906c80c74ccdba9fa0fc311d8cbe.pdf?sfvrsn=f5298e2a_2).

 ### Refund policy